ATB BoostR Live Event

 - Bo Levi Mitchell – Calgary Stampeders QB, CFL – @Bolevimitchell

 The business model started because Ismail did not want to live a limited space lifestyle anymore and felt others did not want the same.
-After researching his idea and testing the market, he knew there had to be a better way for people to store their items.
-Ismail knew he had to create a better platform than what existed.
+After researching his idea and testing the market, he knew there had to be a better way for people to store their unwanted items.
+Ismail knew he had to create a better platform than what already existed.

 - Is there a screening process?